VirtuallyCreative/virtuallycreative-core/content/blog/font-face-a-quick-guide.md

 image: images/font-face-kit.png
 image_alt: White concrete building wall
 seo:
-  title: @Font-Face: A Quick Guide
+  title: @Font-Face A Quick Guide
   description: >-
     @font-face is a CSS rule which allows you to show fonts on a Web page
   extra: